nbergeland/-Target-Transportation_Network_Overlap_Tool/README.md

 ## Overview
 The Target Transportation Network Overlap Tool is a comprehensive system designed to analyze distribution networks and optimize the assignment of distribution centers to shipment destinations.
 This tool employs multiple analytical methods, including machine learning, geographic distance calculations, and multi-factor scoring, to provide data-driven insights for transportation network optimization.
 This overview page introduces the core components and architecture of the system.
-For specific implementation details of individual components, please refer to the respective pages in this wiki.

 ## Purpose & Scope
 The primary purpose of the Transportation Network Overlap Tool is to: